xiaoxianyu-office/mm/skills/mechanics/settonguetarget.md

 ## Examples:

-Sets the frog's tongue to the trigger trigger when right clicked
+Sets the frog's tongue to the trigger trigger when right clicked.
 ```yaml
 MyLovingFrog:
   Type: FROG